Finding, applying, and paying for your first home loan can sound intimidating, but you don’t have to go it alone.

 These home loan experts can:

-- tell you about special mortgage offers that aren’t typically advertised.
+- Tell you about special mortgage offers that aren’t typically advertised

 Using a mortgage broker to apply for mortgage pre-approval is usually free, as the broker is paid a commission by the bank or lender if the loan application is successful.

-Because property sale contracts can be complex, and may include special terms and conditions depending on your state or territory, a conveyancer can help to minimise your risk of legal problems when buying your first home.
+Because property sale contracts can be complex and may include special terms and conditions depending on your state or territory, a conveyancer can help to minimise your risk of legal problems when buying your first home.

-First Home Loan Deposit Scheme
+Home Guarantee Scheme

 Lenders regularly include special deals and incentives with their mortgages to help attract new home loan customers.